CloudInn/concourse-digitalocean-resource/README.md

 ## Preparations

-- Generate API Key from your DigitalOcean account
+- Generate API Key from your DigitalOcean account to be passed as `api_key` in source
-- Generate an ssh private key to be passed it as `droplet_key` (will be used by the resource to configure the created droplets).
+- Generate an ssh private key to be passed as `droplet_key` in source (will be used by the resource to configure the created droplets).
-- Get Concourse TSA public key to be passed it as `ci_tsa_pub_key`
+- Get Concourse TSA public key to be passed as `ci_tsa_pub_key` in source
-- Get the worker private key to be passed as `ci_worker_key`, this key should already have its public key added to Concourse web under TSA authorized keys.
+- Get the worker private key to be passed as `ci_worker_key` in srouce, this key should already have its public key added to Concourse web under TSA authorized keys.
 - Optional, you select the region and droplet size to be used as worker, you can obtain a full list using [DigitalOcean API](https://developers.digitalocean.com/documentation/v2/)

 ## Resource Type Configuration